Let’s admit it: Traditional performance reviews are outdated.

 How to Find the Right Timing

-Feedback is time sensitive.
 But surprisingly, 75% of companies do these reviews annually, according to a survey by BLR.
-And the problem is that so much happens and changes in 12 months.
+And the problem is that so much happens and changes over the course of a year.

 Advantages of Crowdsourced Reviews

-In order to really gauge how an employee is performing, you need to poke and prod indirect managers, team leads, peers, or even employees from other departments.
-Globoforce highlights the importance of crowdsourcing feedback:
+In order to really gauge how an employee is performing, you need to poke and prod indirect managers, team leads, peers, and even employees from other departments.

-Management can recognize employees for their big accomplishments, but coworkers see the small successes.
-Crowdsourced feedback builds a culture of open communication that involves feedback and recognition.
+Management can recognize employees for their big accomplishments.
+But coworkers see the small successes.

 Performance Reviews' Effect on the Bottom Line

-Think back to how you’ve been approaching reviews.
+Think back to how you’ve been approaching employee performance reviews.
 Consider where you might have gone wrong or what you can start doing differently to help your employees and business succeed.